plusclock/WatchKit-PickerDemo/README.md

 # WatchKit-PickerDemo

-This project is a simple demo of the picker in WatchKit (WKInterfacePicker) on the Apple Watch, introduced in WatchOS2.
+This project is a simple demo of the types of pickers in WatchKit (WKInterfacePicker) on the Apple Watch, introduced in WatchOS2.
 There are 3 styles of pickers: List,Stack,Sequence.
 There are 3 styles of outlines: None,Outline,Outline With Caption.
 There is also the option to show an Indicator while focused, which displays the position resembling a small scrollbar.